 VIENNA, 11 January 2018 – Addressing the crisis in and around Ukraine, the protracted conflicts, the security of the Mediterranean region, and the challenges of migration, including by combating human trafficking and all forms of xenophobia and discrimination, are among Italy’s OSCE Chairmanship priorities, OSCE Chairperson-in-Office and Italy’s Foreign Minister Angelino Alfano told the Permanent Council in Vienna today.

-Formally inaugurating Italy’s 2018 Chairmanship of the OSCE, Alfano announced that “Dialogue, Ownership, Responsibility” would be the motto of its work this year, reflecting the spirit that informed the organization’s origination four decades ago
+Formally inaugurating Italy’s 2018 Chairmanship of the OSCE, Alfano announced that “Dialogue, Ownership, Responsibility” would be the motto of its work this year, reflecting the spirit that informed the organization’s origination four decades ago.

 “These are the ingredients that we consider fundamental to reviving ‘the spirit of Helsinki’ in its most authentic form.
 It is this spirit that the Italian prime minister at the time, Aldo Moro, called ‘a point of transition to the future’”, he said.
 He said the protracted conflicts would be a major focus of the Italian Chairmanship’s work this year.
 “Our main challenge is the search for a solution to the crisis in and around Ukraine,” he said.
 “Mutual provocations have generated a climate that risks compromising the confidence-building measures hitherto adopted by the sides.
 Our hope is to help to reverse this trend by encouraging new steps towards the full implementation of the Minsk agreements.”
 In addition to supporting the intensification of negotiating efforts under the Normandy Format and the Trilateral Contact Group, Alfano said that the Chairmanship will support with all its energy the work of the OSCE Special Monitoring Mission to Ukraine.

 He also announced he would visit Ukraine and the Russian Federation from 30 January to 1 February.
 On the Transdniestrian Settlement Process, Alfano noted that 2017 ended with a positive and encouraging momentum.
 “These developments show us that this could be a crucial moment for the resolution of the protracted conflict.
 My appreciation goes to the Sides and to the actors of the ‘5 + 2 format’.
-I would also like to assure you that Italy will continue on this path to try to take further steps forward,” Alfano said, adding that he had appointed former Italian Foreign Minister and European Union Commissioner Franco Frattini as his Special Representative to the Settlement Process
+I would also like to assure you that Italy will continue on this path to try to take further steps forward,” Alfano said, adding that he had appointed former Italian Foreign Minister and European Union Commissioner Franco Frattini as his Special Representative to the Settlement Process.

 Regarding the conflicts in the South Caucasus, Alfano said the Chairmanship would continue to support the Geneva International Discussions and look to encourage dialogue also on informal initiatives, while on the Nagorno-Karabakh conflict, Italy would continue to support the work of the Minsk Group Co-Chairs “for a definitive and shared solution to the conflict.”
 The OSCE Chairperson-in-Office said that Italy intends to give greater importance to the multiple challenges coming from the Mediterranean region.
 “It is a matter of revitalizing an intuition that came from our founding fathers, who recognized, already in the Helsinki Final Act, the indivisibility of Euro-Mediterranean security and the fact that the Mediterranean dimension was complementary and not an alternative to the Euro-Asian dimension.
 One reinforces the other,” he said.